-When it's raining in Sydney, a whole day indoors with kids is always a L-O-N-G one, especially with toddlers and preschoolers – we suggest going out for at least a few hours to save your sanity and your home from looking like it’s been kid-bombed!
+When it's raining in Sydney, a whole day indoors with kids is always a L-O-N-G one, especially with toddlers and preschoolers.
+We suggest going out for at least a few hours to save your sanity and your home from looking like it’s been kid-bombed!
 Here are our favourite indoor and outdoor kids' activities for chilly and wet weather days in Sydney.